Ida Ferenczy

 Ida Krisztina Veronika Ferenczy de Vecseszék (7 April 1839 – 28 June 1928) was a Hungarian noblewoman who served Empress Elisabeth of Austria as a lady-in-waiting—and favourite and confidant—from 1864 until the Empress' death in 1898.

 Life

 Ancestry and early life

-Ida Krisztina Veronika Ferenczy of Vecseszék was born into a family of Hungarian landed gentry in Kecskemét as the fourth of six children born to Gergely Ferenczy de Vecseszék (1795-1879) and his wife Krisztina Szeless de Kisjácz (1809-1856).
+Ida Krisztina Veronika Ferenczy of Vecseszék was born into an old family of Hungarian landed gentry in Kecskemét as the fourth of six children born to Gergely Ferenczy de Vecseszék (1795-1879) and his wife Krisztina Szeless de Kisjácz (1809-1856).
 The education she received was similar to that of most noble women in the Hungarian countryside at the time: she learned to read and write and spoke German very well.
 However, Ferenczy continued learning as an autodidact.
 Her taste in literature was influenced by writer Ida Miticzky, who moved to Kecskemét in 1862, with whom she also practiced reading out loud in an expressive manner.

 Serving the Empress of Austria in Vienna

 Empress Elisabeth of Austria, who was also the Queen of Hungary, was enthusiastic about Hungary from an early age, which led to her decision to start learning Hungarian in 1863 and surround herself with Hungarian ladies-in-waiting.
 She was presented with a list of suitable women, with the name of Ida Ferenczy at the bottom of the page in a different handwriting.
 It is unclear how and why a woman from the lower nobility was added to the list, but the Empress chose her.

 The two women immediately developed a liking to each other at their first meeting: the Empress was impressed by the natural, open behavior and sincerity of her new companion and Ferenczy found her employer to be charming, intelligent and beautiful.
 Soon, they became friends and the Empress, who often felt lonely in the Austrian court, confided in her, using Hungarian almost as a secret language.
 The Empress even used the informal you (te) of the Hungarian language when addressing Ferenczy, something she otherwise only did when talking to her closest family.

 Ferenczy belonged to a group of "appartementmäßigen Damen", who were allowed access to the Empress' private living quarters at all times, but she was not allowed to accompany her on her official engagements as the Ferenczy family was of the lower nobility.
 Any time they were apart, they exchanged long, warm letters.

 After her journey to Hungary in 1866, the Empress started personally corresponding with Hungarian politicians who were, to varying degrees, opposed to the rule or methods of her husband, Emperor Franz Joseph I, using Ferenczy's help and mediation, including Count Gyula Andrássy, who was hanged in effigy for his participation in the Hungarian Revolution of 1848 and had never petitioned for amnesty and Ferenc Deák, the leader of the Passive Resistance movement following the defeat of the revolution.